jurassicplayer/OTLN-Calibre-Metadata/README.md

     - (Optional) Enable `Compress cover images` and change the value to 90 (reduce aggregate cover size by roughly 58.8%)
     - Press OK
 ## FAQ
+- Why does ROMVault show that my metadata.opf has changed even though I haven't updated anything?
+    - Calibre is a great program that seems to randomly sort the identifiers (isbn, kobo, amazon, etc.) and likes to put it's version number into the file.
+It's safe to ignore any of those changes as long as you personally haven't added any new metadata (read/unread status, etc.)
 - Why split the metadata into .opf files?
     - I wouldn't be able to distribute anything if I were to embed them, and keeping the unaltered original files is nice for validity checks.
 - Why go through the effort?